devos10/Compilers_Team8/Parser&STD/Readme.md

 ## Motivation
 The parser and semantic analyzer are essential for ensuring that the source code is not only lexically correct, but also syntactically and semantically valid.
 This guarantees that only well-formed and meaningful programs are accepted for further compilation or interpretation.

+Understanding function declarations and calls is crucial for:
+- Validating function signatures and parameters
+- Ensuring functions are declared before being called
+- Type checking function arguments and return values

 ---

 ## Objectives
-- Correctly parse variable declarations, assignments, and expressions with support for multiple data types (`int`, `float`, `string`, `bool`).
+- Correctly parse variable declarations, assignments, and expressions with support for multiple data types (`int`, `float`, `string`, `bool`, `char`, `double`, `void`).
+- Parse and validate function declarations and function calls (e.g., `printf()`, `scanf()`, custom functions).
 - Build an Abstract Syntax Tree (AST) representing the program structure.
 - Perform semantic checks:
   - Type compatibility in assignments and expressions.
   - Variable declaration before use.
+  - Function declaration before invocation.
   - Detection of redeclarations and type errors.
+  - Parameter validation in function calls.
-- Provide clear and informative error messages for both syntax and semantic errors.
+- Provide clear and informative error messages for both syntax and semantic errors with line and column information.

 ---

 ## Technologies
-- **Language:** Python
+- **Language:** Python 3.8+
 - **Libraries used and their use in the code:**
   - `re` → Regular expressions for token recognition in the lexer.
   - `dataclasses` → Definition of AST node classes and tokens.